Effective Backdoor Mitigation in Vision-Language Models Depends on the Pre-training Objective

 \section{Experiments}

-In this section, we expound on the pre-training details for the models, following by their cleaning procedure, and the metrics we use to measure the performance.
+In this section, we expound on the pre-training details for the models, followed by their cleaning procedure and the metrics we use to measure the model's performance.

 \paragraph{Metrics} The models are evaluated for their Top-1 zero-shot accuracy on the Imagenet-1K validation set (referred to as Imagenet hereafter).
-Each of the 1,000 classes of Imagenet are described using sentences like: `a photo of a ...', `a tattoo of a ...', etc. We generate 80 such text templates for each class, and then pass them to the text encoder to produce an average text embedding for the class.
+Each of the 1,000 classes of Imagenet is described using sentences like: `a photo of a ...', `a tattoo of a ...', etc. We generate 80 such text templates for each class (see \Cref{sec:appendix-text-template}) and then pass them to the text encoder to produce an average text embedding for the class.
 During zero-shot classification, the prediction for an image is the class whose thus computed text embedding has the highest cosine similarity with the image embedding.

-We also evaluate the attack success rate (ASR).
-In an apparent similarity to accuracy, the ASR of an attack for a backdoored model is defined as the percentage of triggered images that the model classifies as the target label.
-For measuring ASR, we add the trigger patch at random locations in all Imagenet validation set images and measure the percentage of them that are classified as ``banana''.
-We measure both these metrics at the end of each finetuning epoch as any model encountered during the finetuning process is a good candidate for a cleaned model.
+We also evaluate the attack success rate (ASR) of a model.
+In an apparent similarity to accuracy, the ASR of a backdoored model is defined as the percentage of triggered images that the model classifies as the adversary-chosen target label.
+For measuring ASR, we add the trigger patch at random locations in all Imagenet validation set images and measure the percentage of them that are classified as the target class, i.e., ``banana''.
+We measure both these metrics at the end of each cleaning epoch as any model encountered during the cleaning process is a good candidate for a cleaned model.